 In kindergarten through fifth grade, teachers use Aimsweb assessments as a benchmark assessment in reading to monitor progress and make instructional decisions regarding student performance and possible interventions.
 Reading assessments focus on early literacy, vocabulary, comprehension, and silent reading fluency.
 Math assessments focus on the skills of early numeracy, math computation, and math concepts and applications.
 These online assessments provide teachers with comparative data about student performance.

 Assessing Comprehension and Communication in English State to State for English Language Learners (ACCESS for ELLs)+

 Colorado is a member of the World-Class Instructional Design and Assessment (WIDA) Consortium.
 ACCESS for ELLs is the state required large-scale language proficiency test for K-12 English language learners (ELLs).
 The purpose of ACCESS for ELLs is to monitor student progress in English language proficiency on an annual basis and to serve as a criterion to aid in determining when ELLs have attained language proficiency comparable to that of their English-proficient peers.
 This assessment is given to all students identified as English language learners in grades K-12.

-Colorado Measures of Academic Success (CMAS): PARCC English Language Arts / Literacy and Mathematics Assessments+
+Colorado Measures of Academic Success (CMAS): English Language Arts, Mathematics, Science Assessments+

 The Colorado Measures of Academic Succsss (CMAS) are the state's common measurement of students' progress at the end of the school year in English language arts, math, science, and social studies.
 Colorado is no longer a member of the PARCC consortia, but some of the items from the PARCC assessment are still used while Colorado works to develop test items to use just for the state’s own CMAS English language arts and math assessments.